 - Many-to-one: The actions or statements of many are aggregated and sent to one person (or company), usually at their request.
 This happens most often when large corporations reach out to customers by revealing a new product, or when an influencer asks for opinions.

 Now imagine that interactions like this could happen in your organization.
 Sites like Yammer let employees chat about different topics and takes an intuitive, Facebook-like approach.
-Gearing it toward the enterprise means that those who do use it will know what type of content to expect and what sorts of interactions they can have.
+Gearing it toward the enterprise means that those who use it will know what type of content to expect and what sorts of interactions they can have.

 When you combine social technologies with the other clusters of mobile affordances in the CHAMPIONS framework, real interactions like these are always in reach.